Screen painting

 authentic examples can still be seen in Baltimore neighborhoods such as Hampden or Highlandtown.

 History

 Screen painting was invented by the Czech immigrant William Oktavec to restrict the sunlight entering his produce store.
 He had studied commercial art and drawing before opening his Baltimore shop.
 The technique was later taken up in other neighborhoods by other artists.

-It is estimated that as many as 100,000 painted screens in Baltimore once adorned the rowhomes.
+It is estimated that as many as 100,000 painted screens in Baltimore once adorned the rowhouses.
 As of 2014 there were only 1,000 screen paintings left.

 The American Visionary Art Museum features a permanent exhibition on screen paintings, including a re-creation of a row house and a documentary titled "The Screen Painters" made by folklorist Elaine Eff.